KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 Contact and Bias Analyses
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-REX is a very powerful and versatile enhanced-sampling method and especially suited to obtain native-like conformations within a single run.
-However, it can be computationally costly since it requires many replicas over a wide temperature range.
+REX is a very powerful and versatile sampling method.
+It improves sampling by running many replicas in parallel over a wide temperature range and allows switches of replicas between different temperatures while maintaining thermodynamic ensembles.
 By integrating (theoretical, experimental, or mixed) bias contacts via bias potentials, one can narrow down the search space and guide the simulations towards specific conformations.
 This speeds up the process and lowers the computational costs. `pyrexMD` covers many different forms of contact and bias analyses.

 .. code:: ipython3